BBuchholz/cgba/README.md

 <h1 align='center'>🜾</h1>

+## Checklist

+When you use this template, try to follow the checklist to update your info properly

+- [ ] Modify LICENSING as needed

+- [ ] Change the title in `App.vue`
+- [ ] Change title on home page

+- [ ] Change the default MYRIAD SYMBOL to reflect Desired Branding

+- [ ] Change the hostname in `vite.config.ts`
+- [ ] change all github links to point to the proper site
+- [ ] change demo link to hosted site
+- [ ] add Logo to index.vue

+- [ ] Change the favicon in `public`

+- [ ] Clean up the README when finished

 <p align='center'>
   MaGiK DoR - Base Vite Template for Coventry Grove sites incorporating new myrKiSs Builder Structure
 </p>